mspratt/OKFN_Data_Challenge_3/README.md

 The output is to data_gov_publisher_results.csv

+Before I finish the program I need to ask several questions?
+  1st is this what you are looking for?
+  2nd what other data do you want?
+(I haven't saved any of the dates and someother elements yet) 3rd is the CSV file in the "right" format, element titles, sequence in the output line, etc?

+The program does a lot of printing to the screen but that is mostly for me to see how it is executing.

+I stop processing after the first 25 publishers

 I'm a beginning Python programmer and had to learn the API, json, Git and a few other "technical" tools.